First African Methodist Episcopal Church of Los Angeles: Leadership

-In 1977 Cecil Murray was assigned to the church as pastor.
-At that time it had 300 members.
+In 1977 Rev. Cecil "Chip" Murray was assigned to the church as pastor.
+At that time, it had 300 members.
 Under Murray's leadership the church grew during the next 27 years to a membership of 18,000 people.

 In 2004 the Reverend Dr. John Joseph Hunter succeeded Cecil Murray as senior minister.
 In 2008 Hunter entered into a repayment plan to pay for tax obligations, family vacations, clothes and jewelry purchased with church funds.
 Several church leaders asked the church bishop to remove the pastor and his wife from authority.
 In November 2009 Hunter settled a sexual harassment complaint he denied for an undisclosed sum.
-In October 2012, in the face of continuing controversies about his ministry and the church's declining finances, Hunter was transferred to a San Francisco church, which refused to accept him.
-His replacement was J. Edgar Boyd.
+In October 2012, in the face of continuing controversies about his ministry and the church's declining finances, Hunter was transferred to Bethel AME Church in San Francisco, which refused to accept him.
+His replacement was Rev. J. Edgar Boyd, who served as Bethel AME's pastor for 20 years (1992-2012).
 In December 2012, the church filed a lawsuit against Hunter, his wife, and others, charging that the Hunters have improperly maintained their control of the church and its assets.
-Mr. Hunter said he was blindsided by the lawsuit, and called the asset control changes lawful.
+Mr. Hunter said he was blindsided by the lawsuit and called the asset control changes lawful.

+After 52 years of ministry, Rev. Boyd retired in September 2023; he was succeeded by Rev. Robert Shaw II in October 2023, and he in turn was succeeded in September 2025 by current pastor Rev. Dr. Timothy E. Tyler, son of late AME bishop Carolyn Tyler Guidry, the second woman to be elected as a bishop in the AME church.